bobrossrtx/virtcomp/CONTRIBUTING.md

 - Updated instruction decoder to handle new opcodes

 Why:
-- Enable scientific computing applications on VirtComp
+- Enable scientific computing applications on DemiEngine
 - Support graphics and simulation programs requiring floating-point

 How: